Catamarander/Chess/README.md

 Chess
 =====

 This is an in class assignment that is done via pair programming.
-Currently the 1st of 2 days' work is up.
+Currently work from lunch time on Day 2 is up.

-There is no actual game playing yet - only most of the board is set up.
+You can play the game.

+The board does not recognize en passant, castling, or queening/promotion.